-You decide for yourself whether you want to receive treatment in the healthcare system.
+As a patient, you decide for yourself whether you want to receive patient treatment in the healthcare system.
 No treatment may be initiated or continued without your informed consent.
-This also applies to treatment that involves comprehensive genetic analysis of your fetus, and in this connection, you must also make some choices regarding the feedback on important health-related incidental findings that you may then receive.
-You can therefore ask to have the test stopped by contacting your treating physician.
+This also applies to treatment that involves comprehensive genetic analysis.
+You can always withdraw your consent to treatment by contacting your treating physician.